aarondunlop/CloudBleed/README.md

 This project is in response to the silly-named, but quite scary CloudFront CDN breach currently unfolding.
 While it is very possible that your data is secure and you are not affected the sites listed here: https://github.com/pirate/sites-using-cloudflare were verified to have exposed sensitive data including passwords, logins, personal information, etc.

 As always when something like this comes about, change your passwords.
 This one is difficult because CloudFront is a massive player in this space so many, many sites were affected.
+Just because a site is on the list does not mean the sensitive parts of the site were, just because the sensitive parts were does not mean that *your* data was, etc. Still, this involves data that may still be cached/present, and it's worth the time to change your passwords if this affects you.

+And as always, a big plug for a good password management system.
+1password and Lastpass have excellent apps as do many others.

 To do a quick sweep I exported my Chrome password file, then wrote this script to dump out anything I had affected.

 To export Chrome passwords: